Sources

 their home country someday.
 The grim economic situation

-In absolute size, however, there is no group larger than the Filipinos.
-There are roughly 8M of these pleasant people working outside Philippines currently and this number includes much of
+In absolute size, however, there is no overseas group larger than the Filipinos.

 the country's middle and upper class elite.